JMitnik/FacialDebiasing/README.md

 <!-- Rename the code directory to our source-code directory: debias -->
 To install the necessary dependencies, one requirement is to have conda installed (tested on conda 4.8.2).
 In the code folder, install all necessary requirements by running the following command in your terminal:

-If the environment contains CUDA (Linux / Windows):
+If the environment is Linux:

 ```bash
 # Create an environment